Lehigh Valley Planning Commission: A Civic Workplace

 • Community and regional role: Ensure the space reflects LVPC’s role in guiding regional growth and development.

-• Site selection: Relocated to a former brownfield site that exemplifies transformation and sustainability and embodies LVPC’s vision.
+• Site Specification: a former brownfield site that exemplifies transformation and sustainability and embodies LVPC’s vision.

-Project team: LVPC partnered with 4/4 Architecture, Serfass Construction, and other collaborators to deliver the project.
+• Project Team: LVPC, led by Becky A. Bradley and Tracy Oscavich, partnered with 4/4 Architecture, Serfass Construction, and other collaborators to deliver the project.

 • Design framework: Human-centered, biophilic design integrating natural materials, colors, and plant life to support health and well-being.